 2. The Act also provides for expedited notice requirements to consumers in the event of a data breach.
 Businesses must now notify consumers of breaches as soon as possible, but no later than 45 days after the breach is discovered.
 Moreover, businesses who suffer information breaches involving more than 500 Rhode Island residents are required to notify the Office of the Attorney General and major credit card reporting agencies.

 3. The Act has teeth.
 Rhode Island businesses that suffer a security breach and do not have a security policy in place and/or which fail to meet the notification requirements of the Act, are subject to substantial penalties: $100 per record for “reckless”, and $200 per record for “willful” violations.
 Whereas the predecessor Rhode Island law provided a cap on the amount of damages a business would pay for falling short of statutory requirements in relation to the protection of consumer data ($25,000), the new law removes this finite cap.
 Accordingly, a substantial data breach, coupled with company noncompliance with the Act could result in business paying substantial penalties.

 The only way to avoid penalties under the Act is to adopt written cybersecurity procedures, and for business to follow the “letter of the law.”
 A business attorney familiar with the Act and the workings of business organizations is likely in the best position to assist in tailoring requisite policies and procedures.
-If you are interested in learning more about how to protect to business or organization against cyber attacks, contact business lawyer Benjamin L. Rackliffe at 401-824-5100 or email [email protected] We welcome your comments, questions and suggestions.
+If you are interested in learning more about how to protect to business or organization against cyber attacks, contact business lawyer Benjamin L. Rackliffe at or email We welcome your comments, questions and suggestions.